ljufa/rsplayer/docs/README.md

 ```
 ### Spotify
->Spotify integration is possible for Spotify premium accounts only.
+?>Spotify integration is possible for Spotify premium accounts only.

->_All credentials entered here, and generated Spotify access token will be stored in plain text format on your RPI device so please make sure it is properly secured!_
+!>_All credentials entered here, and generated Spotify access token will be stored in plain text format on your RPI device so please make sure it is properly secured!_

 * _Spotify connect device name_ - you can provide your own name, it will be shown in the device list in official Spotify applications.
 * _Spotify username_ - your Spotify account username